sst/guide/_chapters/deploy-the-apis.md

 ### Deploy a Single Function

-There are going to be cases where you might want to deploy just a single API endpoing as opposed to all of them.
+There are going to be cases where you might want to deploy just a single API endpoint as opposed to all of them.
 The `serverless deploy function` command deploys an individual function without going through the entire deployment cycle.
 This is a much faster way of deploying the changes we make.

 For example, to deploy the list function again, we can run the following.